KimMinryoung/LWE-ECLIB/README.md

 You can immediately start simulation of an example control system with `main.cpp`.

 **Windows environment**
+- Install **Visual Studio 2019**.
+In the Installing Visual Studio screen, choose the **Desktop development with C++** workload.
+We need to set up MSVC v142 toolset to build project.(If you missed that step, you should re-open Visual Studio Installer again, and **modify** Visual Studio 2019.
+Then you can install workload we need.)
-- Open the project solution file `EncryptedSystem.sln` with Visual Studio(version above 2017).
+- Open the project solution file `EncryptedSystem.sln` with Visual Studio 2019.
 - To build this project, choose **Build Solution**(`F7`) from the **Build** menu.
 - To run the code, on the menu bar, choose **Debug** -> **Start without debugging**(`Ctrl+F5`).